Tolujoh-n/Earthrectify/README.md

 # Earthrectify

 Building an ecosystem where fighting climate change is transparent, fair, profitable, and part of daily life.
-By enabling large-scale, verifiable carbon capture through nature-based solutions—particularly algae farming and biomass conversion.
+By enabling large-scale, verifiable carbon capture through nature-based solutions—particularly algae farming.

 ## Start the Frontend